What conscience lives within a woman’s breast

 Hearth stones not held by mortar lie askew

 The heath without the sun drowns in cold dew;

-Lone breasts bereft of love shall suckle woe.
+Lone breast bereft of love shall suckle woe.

 An ape with babe in arms was once set free,